Tom Vu

+Early life and education

+Vu was born on December 5, 1957, and was the eldest of ten children born into a prosperous family in South Vietnam.
+His father was a landowner, businessman, and member of the military.
+Vu received his early education at a Catholic school in Saigon.

+In 1975, at the age of 17, Vu and his family were among the many South Vietnamese boat people who fled Vietnam during the Fall of Saigon.
+Their departure occurred amid chaotic conditions, including explosions and Viet Cong artillery fire directed at evacuation vessels.
+The family became separated during this period.
+Vu has recounted an incident where he, two sisters, and a brother switched boats shortly before witnessing the destruction of the original boat in an explosion.

+As refugees, the Vu family was processed through centers in the Philippines and Guam before arriving at Eglin Air Force Base in northern Florida.
+The base served as a temporary resettlement location for over 10,000 Vietnamese refugees during the summer of 1975.
+The Vu family subsequently settled in a two-bedroom apartment in Altamonte Springs, Florida.

+Upon arrival in the United States, Vu did not speak English.
+Vu has stated that he attempted to self-study using an English-Vietnamese dictionary and a novel.
+He engaged in various entry-level jobs, including working as a busboy, grocery bagger, and dishwasher, to support himself.
+Vu began attending college and earnt a Bachelor of Business Administration degree from the University of Central Florida at the end of 1980.

 Infomercial career

+In 1982, Vu began conducting seminars.
 His late-night infomercial featured Vu surrounded by luxury items: mansions, yachts, and expensive cars.
 He was often shown accompanied by groups of young bikini-clad women.
 He promoted his free 90-minute seminar to learn the same secrets he used to make millions.
 As a Vietnamese immigrant, he presented himself as the classic "rags to riches" story.
 His infomercials promoted free seminars that served as advertisements for paid seminars, the most expensive of which was a week-long seminar held only in Orlando, Florida that cost as much as $16,000.
 Vu's investment theory involved finding what he characterized as "distressed" properties, such as homes mired in foreclosures, bankruptcies, divorces or tax liens, and selling them at a profit.

 In the early 1990s, Vu was sued by former students and investigated by government officials in Florida for alleged violations of securities laws, fraud and false advertising.
 He was never formally charged with any crime.

 Formerly of Longwood, Florida and later a California resident, Vu has retired from real estate and lives in Las Vegas, Nevada.